kunal-fushiguro/MongoDb-Notes/02/Readme.md

 ### $not operator

-return a data(document) that is not match the expression(conditon).
+return a data(document) that not match the given expression(conditon).

 ```
 db.collection_name.find({"key":{$not:{$eq:"value"}}})